taoensso/telemere/wiki/3-Config.md

 ## OpenTelemetry

-> **OpenTelemetry interop is experimental** - feedback very welcome!
+> [OpenTelemetry](https://opentelemetry.io/) is a popular open-source observability framework that provides tools for collecting, processing, and exporting telemetry data like traces, metrics, and logs from software systems.

-Telemere can send signals as correlated [`LogRecords`](https://opentelemetry.io/docs/specs/otel/logs/data-model/) and tracing data to configured JVM [OpenTelemetry](https://opentelemetry.io/) exporters.
+Telemere can send signals as [`LogRecords`](https://opentelemetry.io/docs/specs/otel/logs/data-model/) with correlated tracing data to configured [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) [exporters](https://opentelemetry.io/docs/languages/java/exporters/).

+This allows output to go (via configured exporters) to a wide variety of targets like [Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), [AWS X-Ray](https://aws.amazon.com/xray/), [AWS CloudWatch](https://aws.amazon.com/cloudwatch/), etc.

 To do this:

 1. Ensure that you have the [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) dependency.
-2. Ensure that OpenTelemetry Java and relevant exporters are [appropriately configured](https://opentelemetry.io/docs/languages/java/configuration/).
+2. Ensure that the relevant exporters are [appropriately configured](https://opentelemetry.io/docs/languages/java/configuration/) (this is the trickiest part, but not at all specific to Telemere).
-3. Use [`handler:open-telemetry-logger`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.open-telemetry#handler:open-telemetry-logger) to create an appropriately configured handler, and register it with [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).
+3. Create a Telemere signal handler using [`handler:open-telemetry-logger`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.open-telemetry#handler:open-telemetry-logger), and register it using [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).

-Once registered, this handler will automatically process relevant Telemere signals to emit detailed log and trace data to your OpenTelemetry exporters.

-Note that aside from configuring the exporters, Telemere's OpenTelemetry interop **does not require** any use of or familiarity with the OpenTelemetry Java API or concepts.
-Just use Telemere as you normally would.
+Aside from configuring the exporters (2), Telemere's OpenTelemetry interop **does not require** any use of or familiarity with the OpenTelemetry Java API or concepts.
+Just use Telemere as you normally would, and the handler (3) will automatically emit detailed log and trace data to your configured exporters (2).

+> **OpenTelemetry interop is experimental** - I'm looking for feedback on this feature please! 🙏

 ## Tufte